ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 .. contents:: Topics

+Thanks for being interested in helping the Ansible project!

-There are many ways to help the Ansible project.
+There are many ways to help the Ansible project...but first, please read and understand the :ref:`code_of_conduct`.

 Become a power user
 -------------------